Paperform vs Google Forms: Which Is Better in 2026?

 - Not free for unlimited responses: Paperform's free plan includes 30 submissions/month.
 Google Forms offers unlimited responses at zero cost.
 For high-volume, low-complexity forms (employee pulse surveys with 500 responses, classroom quizzes with 200 students), Google Forms' free tier is genuinely hard to beat on volume alone.

-- Requires learning a new tool: Paperform's document-style editor is more powerful, but it's a different paradigm — forms as pages, not question lists.
+- Requires learning a new tool: Paperform's document-style editor is more powerful, but it works differently, treating forms as pages rather than question lists.
 Google Forms is instantly familiar to anyone with a Google account.
 There's a real switching cost in time and team training, especially for non-technical users who are comfortable with Google's interface.

 - Smaller ecosystem than Google: Google Workspace is used by billions.
 Paperform's community, third-party resources, tutorial library, and marketplace are smaller by orders of magnitude.
 Finding help, troubleshooting guides, and community answers is faster and easier for Google Forms.